jmeirink/DOMDrumKit/README.md

 # DOMDrumKit
-Learned how to use more advanced JavaScript and DOM manipulation to create a drum instrument application
+I learned how to use more advanced JavaScript and DOM manipulation to create a drum instrument application.